-BIM can be defined as the use of the information and communication technologies to streamline the building lifecycle processes to provide a safer and more productive environment for its occupants, and to assert the least possible environmental impact from its existence, and to be more operationally efficient for its owners throughout the building lifecycle.
+BIM can be defined as the use of the ICT technologies to streamline the building lifecycle processes to provide a safer and more productive environment for its occupants, and to assert the least possible environmental impact from its existence, and to be more operationally efficient for its owners throughout the building lifecycle.
 In other words, it is the utilization of a database infrastructure to encapsulate built facilities with specific viewpoints of stakeholders.
 It is a methodology to integrate digital descriptions of all the building objects and their relationships to others in a precise manner, so that stakeholders can query, simulate and estimate activities and their effects of the building process as a lifecycle entity.
 Therefore, BIM can provide the required valued judgments that create more sustainable infrastructures, which satisfy their owners and occupants (Succar, 2009).

-BIM is a foundational tool for a team based lean design approach.
-It can enable the intelligent interrogation of design; provide a quicker and cheaper design production; better coordination of documentation; more effective change control; less repetition of processes; a better quality constructed product; and improved communication both for the design practice and across the construction supply chain.
+BIM is a foundational tool for a team based lean design approach. it can enable the intelligent interrogation of design; provide a quicker and cheaper design production; better co-ordination of documentation; more effective change control; less repetition of processes; a better quality constructed product; and improved communication both for the design practice and across the construction supply chain.
 Although BIM has been implemented by few large design and construction practices, it is not widely (if at all) used by SMEs (Small, Medium Enterprises).
 Besides, implementation of BIM systems through lean design process brings changes and new challenges for stakeholders.
-Thus, this paper discusses BIM implementation with lean thinking in design via the KTP project with JMA in Liverpool within the knowledge and technology transfer context.
+Thus, the paper discusses BIM implementation with lean thinking in design via the Knowledge Transfer Partnership (KTP) project with John McCall Architects in Liverpool within the knowledge and technology transfer context.

-It is stated that the progression from pen to Computer Aided Design was evolution where now CAD to BIM is a revolution.
+It is said that while the progression from pen to CAD was evolution that from CAD to BIM is a revolution.
 The objective at the end of a manual drawing process and of a CAD drawing process is pretty much the same.
-However, the end of BIM modelling process is completely different and the ability to extract drawings from the model that mimic those produced manually or by CAD is relatively trivial part of BIM capabilities.
+However, at the end of BIM modelling process is completely different and the ability to extract drawings from the model that mimic those produced manually or by CAD is relatively trivial part of BIM capabilities.
 Rather than simply representing form, i.e., product representation as in the case of manual and CAD based drawings, BIM is able to model both product and process.
-BIM is therefore one of most promising development in the architecture, engineering and construction industries.
+BIM is therefore one of most promising development in the architecture, engineering and construction (AEC) industries.
 Because BIM is a revolutionary technology, people are just beginning to learn how to use it.

-BIM thus represents a step change which has significant impacts on how the construction industry practices including design, construction and building maintenance phases while it has also impact in higher education on what we can do, how we can do and therefore how we teach students of the architecture, construction and engineering fields.
-Because the final design alternative exists as a set of specified 3D objects with associated properties, BIM reduces errors of design, improve design quality, shortens construction time, significantly reduces building lifecycle costs, provides a platform for interoperability, information share and exchange, and enables the integrated project delivery.
+BIM thus represents a step change which has significant impacts on how the construction industry practices including design, construction and building maintenance phases while it has also impact in Higher Education on what we can do, how we can do and therefore how we teach students of the Architecture, Construction and Engineering fields.
+Because the final design alternative exists as a set of specified 3D objects with associated properties, proving that BIM reduces errors of design, improve design quality, shortening construction time, and significantly reduces building lifecycle costs, provides a platform for interoperability, information share and exchange, and enables the integrated project delivery.